 The Founders

 Adam Roush has a BA and BFA in industrial and product design from the University of Kansas.
-After graduating, he was a product architect and eventually creative lead.
+After graduating, he was a product architect and creative lead.
+Justin Farrell has a bachelor’s degree in electronics engineering from DeVry University.

 Founding ChessUp

-It is a smart chess board that uses AI features built on Stockfish which is considered the world’s strongest chess AI.
+It is a smart chess board that uses AI features built on Stockfish, which is considered the world’s strongest chess AI.
 When you touch a piece, it lights up the best spots for a move.

 The device tracks your moves and gives instructions on how to improve your game.
 Chessup was officially launched in 2019 under Bryght Labs, a product development company.